Sign in

 Sep.
 23, 2024

-The 4 Best Spice Grinders of , Tested & Reviewed
+The 4 Best Spice Grinders, Tested & Reviewed

-With competitive price and timely delivery, Wantong sincerely hope to be your supplier and partner.
+With a competitive price and timely delivery, Wantong sincerely hopes to be your supplier and partner.

-I couldn&#;t discern a commonality in bowl height or shape among the high or low performers, nor did blade shape seem to matter.
-(Some had blades that flared up on both sides while others had one side that angled downward.)
-The one aspect the winning models had in common was that their blades were between 8.5 and 10 millimeters from the bottom of the cup.
-This meant that large pieces couldn&#;t settle below a too-tall blade, like in the Capresso Cool Grind Coffee & Spice Blade Grinder, which had arms that were 16.6 millimeters high.
-Shorter blade heights weren&#;t good either.
-The Secura Electric Coffee and Spice Grinder&#;s blade was only 2.7 millimeters tall, which was too low to catch the bouncy pebbly bits while they were spinning.
-Because of their inefficiency, the Capresso and Secura models also became warm to the touch before they were done grinding, which wasn&#;t ideal since heat can hasten the loss of aromatic compounds before the spice is even added to your food.
+I couldn't discern a commonality in bowl height or shape among the high or low performers, nor did blade shape seem to matter.
+Some grinders had blades that flared up on both sides, while others had one side angled downward.
+However, the winning models shared an important feature: their blades were positioned between 8.5 and 10 millimeters from the bottom of the cup.
+This design prevented large pieces from settling below a blade that was too tall, such as in the Capresso Cool Grind Coffee & Spice Blade Grinder, which had arms measuring 16.6 millimeters high.
+Conversely, shorter blade heights were also ineffective.
+For example, the Secura Electric Coffee and Spice Grinder had a blade only 2.7 millimeters tall, which failed to capture the bouncy, pebbly bits while spinning.
+These inefficiencies caused both the Capresso and Secura models to warm up significantly before finishing grinding, which is not ideal as heat can accelerate the loss of aromatic compounds before the spice is used in cooking.

-Removable cups weren't always easier to clean, because spice dust gathered in the crevices.
+Removable cups weren't always easier to clean, as spice dust accumulated in the crevices.

 Serious Eats / Ashlee Redger

-While some removable bowls made cleanup a snap, not all made life easier.
-The KRUPS Silent Vortex (not to be confused with the top KRUPS Fast Touch) had a blade that was loose in its setting, which let a significant amount of spice dust leak down into the base of the grinder.
-This fine powder got stuck in the angled corners and around the ridges (which there were plenty of both in the base and the lid) and actually took longer to clean than a fixed-cup system.
-The KitchenAid Blade Coffee and Spice Grinder was also hard to wipe out when spice ended up in its base (which happened after every test), plus its bowls had thin edges that I couldn&#;t twist from above without fear of cutting myself.
+While some removable bowls made cleanup a breeze, not all made life easier.
+The KRUPS Silent Vortex (not to be confused with the top-rated KRUPS Fast Touch) had a blade that was loosely fitted, allowing a significant amount of spice dust to leak into the grinder's base.
+This fine powder became trapped in the angled corners and ridges of both the base and the lid, taking longer to clean than a fixed-cup system.
+The KitchenAid Blade Coffee and Spice Grinder was similarly difficult to wipe clean when spice particles ended up in its base (which occurred every time we tested it), plus its bowls had thin edges that were hard to twist off from above without risk of cutting myself.

 Removable cup models also felt generally less efficient than fixed-bowl ones.
-Despite having a 10-millimeter tall blade and a similar wattage to the Mueller, the Hamilton Beach Fresh Grind Coffee Grinder couldn&#;t grind cinnamon as finely or other spices as evenly.
-Its short cup was also hard to get in and out of the base, and it held onto spice dust and moisture underneath the steel lining in its bottom.
-The Cuisinart was the only removable-cup model that ground spices as powerfully and evenly as the fixed-cup winners, if a few seconds slower.
+Despite having a 10-millimeter tall blade and comparable wattage to the Mueller model, the Hamilton Beach Fresh Grind Coffee Grinder couldn't grind cinnamon as finely or other spices as evenly.
+Its short cup was also challenging to maneuver in and out of the base, and it retained spice dust and moisture beneath the steel lining at the bottom.
+The Cuisinart was the only removable cup model that ground spices as powerfully and evenly as the fixed-cup champions, albeit requiring a few seconds longer.

 No Lid Was Completely Mess-Free

-If you grind spices, you'll need to deal with some mess.
+If you grind spices, expect to deal with some mess.

 Serious Eats / Ashlee Redger

-All of the grinders had some level of spice spillage, whether it was during or after grinding.
-For example, the Secura was one of the tidier models since its two-lid system prevented powder from escaping, but some seasoning still fell onto the outside of its base and the counter when I removed the lid to check inside.
-Even if they were better at containing the spice while grinding, I didn&#;t find any models that were significantly messier or cleaner in terms of the quantity of spice that was left on the countertop after I pulsed and unlidded them a few times.
+All grinders experienced some level of spice spillage, whether during or after the grinding process.
+For instance, the Secura model was among the tidier options due to its dual-lid system, which helped prevent powder from escaping.
+However, some seasoning still fell onto the outside of its base and the counter when I opened the lid to check inside.
+Even those models better at containing spice while grinding didn't exhibit significant differences in the amount of spice remaining on the countertop after I pulsed and opened them multiple times.

-While spice grinders that had clear lids seemed to offer the additional advantage of being able to see inside while grinding, this was another aspect that wasn&#;t a significant boon.
-The lids quickly got caked with spice dust while the blade was spinning, obscuring any interior views of the cup.
-Plus, most of the translucent lids that came in contact with the cinnamon while grinding became opaque because the potent oils in the cinnamon can degrade plastic slightly, turning it cloudy.
+While spice grinders with clear lids seemed to provide the added advantage of visibility during grinding, this feature was not particularly beneficial.
+The lids quickly became caked with spice dust, obstructing any view of the interior.
+The translucent lids that came in contact with cinnamon while grinding also became opaque due to the potent oils in the cinnamon, which can slightly degrade plastics, rendering it cloudy.
 (Cloves can have a similar effect.)

 The Criteria: What to Look for in a Spice Grinder

-The best spice grinder should be able to mill ingredients finely and evenly without feeling warm to the touch.
-I found that models with blades around 8.5 to 10 millimeters tall were able to achieve the best uniformity and speed.
-Fixed-cup systems tended to be more efficient than removable-cup grinders, but a removable-cup model can be quicker to clean as long as its blade fits tightly into the bowl so spice doesn&#;t ge into the base.
-All the spice grinders will spill some amount of seasoning around them during and after grinding, but look for a spice grinder without too many sharp corners or seams in their bases, bowls, and lids because they are much easier to wipe down afterward.
+The best spice grinder should mill ingredients finely and evenly without becoming warm to the touch.
+Models with blades between 8.5 to 10 millimeters in height achieved the best uniformity and speed.
+Fixed-cup systems proved more efficient than removable-cup grinders, but a removable-cup model can be quicker to clean as long as the blade fits tightly into the bowl, preventing spice from entering the base.
+All spice grinders will spill some seasoning during and after grinding, but seek out models with fewer sharp corners or seams in their bases, bowls, and lids to simplify cleanup.

 Our Favorite Spice Grinders

-What we liked: The KRUPS set a high bar for grinding consistent, fine powders faster than almost every other model.
-Not only did it handily granulate pepper and fennel seeds, but it also completely broke down hardy cinnamon sticks into a coarse sprinkle after just 30 seconds of pulsing.
-It got it about as fine as commercially ground cinnamon after one minute.
-Beyond its speed and power, I was most impressed by the uniformity of its spice mixtures at each step of the grinding process.
-At $20 at the time of writing, it&#;s also a wallet-friendly buy.
+What we liked: The KRUPS set a high bar for quickly grinding consistent, fine powders, outperforming most other models.
+Not only did it efficiently ground pepper and fennel seeds, but it also completely pulverized robust cinnamon sticks into a coarse sprinkle after just 30 seconds of pulsing.
+It achieved a texture nearly as fine as commercially-ground cinnamon in one minute.
+Beyond its speed and power, the uniformity of its spice mixtures at each grinding stage impressed me.
+Priced at $20 at the time of writing, it is also budget-friendly.

-What we didn&#;t like: This was a fixed-cup grinder, so cleaning it wasn&#;t as convenient as a removable-cup model.
-It held onto spice aromas from batch to batch, although this could be alleviated by grinding white rice between spices.
+What we didn't like: This was a fixed-cup grinder, making cleanup less convenient than a removable-cup model.
+It retained spice aromas from batch to batch, although this could be addressed by grinding white rice between spice uses.

 Key Specs